Checkmark Fitness

 The whole concept of low-carb being good for you is a myth.
 Carbs help give you energy throughout the day.
 All carbs fall on a range of 1-100 called the glycemic index.
 You can see some foods on this index here or Google a specific carb with the term "glycemic index" to find out where it falls on the index.
 You want to fill your diet with healthy low-glycemic carbs (55 or less) throughout the day.
 Things like broccoli, tomatoes, onions, apples, oranges, strawberries, chickpeas, peas, and sweet potatoes are great carbs to keep you full and energized all day long!

 Foods high on the glycemic index (above 70) should be mostly limited with one big exception; right before and after you do a strength-training activity.
 Healthy high-glycemic foods like potatoes, white rice, rice cakes, and even gummy bears can be a great way to give you energy before your workout and restore the glycogen in your muscles after your workout.
+Fat

 Eating fat does not make you fat.

+Eating fat does not make you fat.
+Eating fat does not make you fat.
 Overeating calories makes you fat.
 Your body does not care whether you are over-consuming protein, carbs, or fat - if you over-eat, you will gain weight.
 This myth often gets tossed around because fat (the macronutrient) is calories than carbs or protein.
 If you cook half a pound of onions in just two tablespoons of olive oil, 73% of the calories come from the just the olive oil!
 The fat from olive oil may be good for you, but all those calories add up quickly!
 This extreme caloric density difference is what causes a lot of people to feel like they do not eat much yet can not lose weight.
 When counting your macros always do your best to estimate your protein and carbs, but it is important to measure your fat quantities as accurate as possible.
+There is a lot to get into with the different types of fats, but as a general rule of thumb; you want to try to focus on getting most of your fat from unsaturated fat sources.
+Things like nuts, seeds, some oils, and avocado are considered "healthy" fats.
+Weighing and Tracking

 "Do I have to weigh everything I eat?" is a question I get often.
 Personally, I weigh everything I can while cutting not because the accuracy is super important, but because it is actually easier.
 I find it can be faster than trying to guess the amount of a certain food or ingredient.
 Food scales are cheap and easy to use.
 The Raymeefa Digital Food Scale is a good one.
 It might not be a bad idea to get one for home and one for work.